HL7/US-Core/input/pagecontent/search-parameters-and-operations.md

 - [us-core-ethnicity]
 - {:.new-content}[us-core-gender-identity]

-NOTE: The following search parameters **SHALL NOT** be interpreted on their own as requirements for server:
-This section lists the search parameters definitions that are used within the capability statement to define the search capabilities expectations for the US Core Server.
-This is not a list of search requirements for the client or server.
-{:.bg-warning}
+#### Search Parameters derived from the Base FHIR Specification

+These US Core SearchParameters are derived from the Base FHIR Specification to define the expectations for the following SearchParameter elements:

+multipleAnd
+multipleOr
+comparator
+modifier
+chain

 **AllergyIntolerance**
   - [clinical-status](SearchParameter-us-core-allergyintolerance-clinical-status.html)